Best practices for using Azure Data Lake Storage Gen2

 Batch jobs structure

-From a high-level, a commonly used approach in batch processing is to land data in an “in” directory.
-Then, once the data is processed, put the new data into an “out” directory for downstream processes to consume.
-This directory structure is seen sometimes for jobs that require processing on individual files and might not require massively parallel processing over large datasets.
-Like the IoT structure recommended above, a good directory structure has the parent-level directories for things such as region and subject matters (for example, organization, product/producer).
-This structure helps with securing the data across your organization and better management of the data in your workloads.
-Furthermore, consider date and time in the structure to allow better organization, filtered searches, security, and automation in the processing.
+A commonly used approach in batch processing is to place data into an "in" directory.
+Then, once the data is processed, put the new data into an "out" directory for downstream processes to consume.
+This directory structure is sometimes used for jobs that require processing on individual files, and might not require massively parallel processing over large datasets.
+Like the IoT structure recommended above, a good directory structure has the parent-level directories for things such as region and subject matters (for example, organization, product, or producer).
+Consider date and time in the structure to allow better organization, filtered searches, security, and automation in the processing.
 The level of granularity for the date structure is determined by the interval on which the data is uploaded or processed, such as hourly, daily, or even monthly.

 For example, a marketing firm receives daily data extracts of customer updates from their clients in North America.
 It might look like the following snippet before and after being processed:

 In the common case of batch data being processed directly into databases such as Hive or traditional SQL databases, there isn't a need for an /in or /out directory because the output already goes into a separate folder for the Hive table or external database.
 For example, daily extracts from customers would land into their respective directories.
 Then, a service such as Azure Data Factory, Apache Oozie, or Apache Airflow would trigger a daily Hive or Spark job to process and write the data into a Hive table.

 For Hive workloads, partition pruning of time-series data can help some queries read only a subset of the data, which improves performance.